Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - 404 error pages: A 404 error occurs when a page is not found (usually due to broken links or deleted content).
 High 404 rates frustrate users and harm SEO as they will hit a dead link.

 - Hacked websites: During SEO hacks, cybercriminals gain access to websites by exploiting vulnerabilities, then link out to domains they want to boost.
 A famous case involved 15,000 websites in 2022.
-Google programatically detects hacked sites and flags them as unsafe in search results.
+Google programmatically detects hacked sites and flags them as unsafe in search results.
 It may remove sites altogether, and admins have to remove the malicious code and request reinclusion.

 - Changes in the .htaccess file: This configuration file controls server behavior, and incorrect changes can disrupt site functionality.